nicoleraenair/natural-language-compiler/README.md

 To obtain the denotation of "Alex swims", we simply apply that of "Alex" to that of "swims", to obtain the lambda application
 $$[λP.P(a)] ([λx.swim(x)]).$$
-To simplify this expression, we then substitue $[λx.swim(x)]$ into the input variable $P$ of $[λP.P(a)]$, to obtain
+To simplify this expression, we then substitute $[λx.swim(x)]$ into the input variable $P$ of $[λP.P(a)]$, to obtain
 $$[λx.swim(x)] (a).$$
 Finally, we substitute $a$ into the input variable $x$ of the function, to obstain
 $$swim(a).$$
-In this way, lambda calculus allows us to determine logical representations of intermediate words and phrases, as well combine them in order to represent compound phrases and eventuall sentences.
+In this way, lambda calculus allows us to determine logical representations of intermediate words and phrases, as well combine them in order to represent compound phrases and eventually sentences.
 For a full specification of this model, see the paper linked in the project description (or experiment with the compiler to see how different phrases are represented with lambda calculus).

 ## Toy Language
 This project automates the translation of natural language phrases into the formal language of predicate logic and lambda calculus, but translating the entire English language is outside its scope.
 Instead, we will work with a small subset of English that includes proper nouns, common nouns, determiners, relative clauses, intransitive verbs, transitive verbs, and adjectives.
 This toy language is formally specified by the following [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar):